sidharthkumarpradhan/risk_analytics_app/README.md

 ### 1. Fund Selection
 - Choose from pre-configured mutual funds in the sidebar
-- Enter your AlphaVantage API key (or use default)
+- Enter your Stock API key (or use default)

 ### 2. Data Fetching
 - Click "Fetch & Analyze" to download 3 years of historical data